johntron/johntron/knowledge/testing.md

 * Reliability: high, but can break when dependencies / mocks change
 * Performance: high, but low if we don’t mock out AJAX and other asynchronous code
 * Criticality / required confidence: approximates browser, but hard to explain this to stakeholders
 * Browser technologies: no guarantee simulated events match real events, so not good way to test stuff like scrolling.

+### Multi-unit integration

+* TBD

 ### Single-component w/virtual DOM